AKhoria/vscode-kasten-tools/README.md

 - Show list of policies with attached artifacts
 - Add custom artifact by ID/Filtering condition
 - Get JSON representation by clicking on the node
+- Debug service by port-forwarding all other services and generating env vars

 ## Requirements